-Cauliflower is one of the best veggies on keto.
-Very low carb, containing only 2.97g net carbs per 100g, and also supercharged with calcium, iron, magnesium, phosphorus, potassium, and disease-fighting antioxidants, polyphenols, tocopherols, carotenoids and Vitamins B and C, just to name a few! [*][*]
+Even better, cauliflower nutrition facts show it’s very low-carb, containing only 2.97 grams net carbs per 100 grams.
+It’s also supercharged with calcium, iron, magnesium, phosphorus, potassium, and disease-fighting antioxidants, polyphenols, tocopherols, carotenoids, and Vitamins B and C, just to name a few[*][*].

-Popular Cooking Techniques to Use with Cauliflower
+Popular Cooking Techniques to Use With Cauliflower

-Note that when you boil cauliflower, it loses a percentage of all nutrients except vitamin B-12 because they seep into the cooking water.[*] Consider using your boiling water as a vegetable stock for your favorite keto soups.
+Note that when you boil a head of cauliflower, it loses a percentage of all nutrients (except vitamin B-12) as they seep into the cooking water[*].
+Consider using your boiled water as a vegetable stock for your favorite keto soups.

 - Reduce the heat slightly and cook for about 10 minutes.